 Out of all the various ways to increase search visibility, nothing beats identifying keywords that your competitors rank for and you don't.

-With that insight, you just need to create content that helps position your site for those phrases and you’re are on the way to boost traffic and organic conversions.
+With that insight, you just need to create content that helps position your site for those phrases and you’re on the way to boosting traffic and organic conversions.

 Editor's Note: This post was originally published in June 2017 and has been updated for accuracy and comprehensiveness.